15 Ideas to Utilize Your Space as Your Church Grows

 If your church has more than one service, provide one session during each service.

-Ken Sears’ Minnesota church has one learning center with a tepee and an electric fire.
+Ken Sears’ Minnesota church has one learning center with a tent and an electric fire.
 Children rotate into this and other centers.

 Use the gym, fellowship hall, kitchen or the janitor’s room for large-group crafts and games or for extra meeting space.
 Encourage adults to meet in the sanctuary to provide more classrooms for children.